Chat with us

 Some 78 endemic species have been recorded in the Maltese Islands to date, which is a significant number when considering how small the archipelago’s total area is.
-An endemic species is a species of plant or animal which is unique to a particular place or area.
-Here are some of the top Maltese ones:
+An endemic species is a species of plant or animal that is unique to a particular place or area.
+Here are the top endemic species in Malta:

 Maltese Freshwater Crab